SPEC logo

 Is SPEC a good franchise to own?

 Whether SPEC is a good franchise depends on your goals, experience, and local market.
 Key factors from the 2025 FDD: SPEC operates 34 locations, received a legal risk score of 59/100, a training and support score of 99/100.
-The franchisor does not disclose financial performance data.
+Financial performance data is disclosed in Item 19.
 Prospective franchisees should review the full Franchise Disclosure Document and consult with a franchise attorney before making any investment decision.

 Is a SPEC franchise worth the investment?

 The value of a SPEC franchise investment depends on factors such as location, operator experience, and market demand.
 The initial investment ranges from $1,028,900 to $2,022,400.
+SPEC disclosed average gross sales of $1,875,313 in 2025.
 The system reported 2 terminated units in 2025.
 Franchise investments carry inherent risk, and prospective buyers should conduct thorough due diligence before committing capital.

 What is the failure rate of SPEC franchises?